Diatomaceous Earth for Dogs & Cats: Fight Fleas & Ticks Naturally

 A simple Google search on diatomaceous earth will also return a plethora of varying opinions on DE.

-When it comes to choosing between prescriptions and all-natural remedies, everyone has their own opinion on which is the better option.
+Regarding choosing between prescriptions and all-natural remedies, everyone has their own opinion on which is the better option.

-Our hope is that you, the pet parent, do your own research, consider all the information, and weight out the pros and cons.
+Our hope is that you, the pet parent, do your own research, consider all the information, and weigh out the pros and cons.
 Only you can decide what’s right for your pet.
 The key is to make an informed decision based on a balanced blend of scientific facts and your own unique situation.